Abolaji-OMONIYI/Abolaji-OMONIYI/README.md

 - 💞️ I’m looking to collaborate with individual, company and as an internship analysis
 - 📫 How to reach me [linkedin](https://www.linkedin.com/in/ogunmefun-abolaji-omoniyi-252743114)
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
-I like to explore new thinygs.
+I like to explore new things.